ZzZezo/shitSite/Readme.md

 This entire Website was started only because I wanted to code something rather than listening to my teacher yap.

-(That is still its main purpose to this day, but I'm now in University and the stuff they explain is mostly ACTUALLY interesting, which makes this harder.)
+(That is still its main purpose to this day, but I'm now in University and they dont repeat things 700 times so its more challenging now but thats oke.)

 and thats it lol